weeklyhackathon/new-app/README.md

 ## Production Build

+This app is accessible through this farcaster frame: [warpcast link](https://warpcast.com/jpfraneto.eth/0x185d762a)

 ## Mission

 To provide hackers with an intuitive interface to interact with the $hackathon system, enabling seamless participation in weekly hackathons and community engagement.